-- 9. The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 10.
-Management has followed applicable laws and regulations in adopting, approving and amending budgets. - 11.
-Risk disclosures associated with deposit and investment securities are presented in accordance with GASB requirements. - 12.
-Transportation surtax proceeds were collected, applied, disbursed, and expended only for authorized transportation and transit purposes, in accordance with applicable laws including, specifically, Sections 212.054 and 212.055(1), Florida Statutes. - 13.
-Broward County Ordinance Section 311⁄2 Taxation, Article V Broward County Transportation Surtax requires that cash and investments of the Surtax Trust Fund not be commingled with any other funds, including other transportation or transit funds.
-Management has complied with this requirement by accounting for surtax funds in the separate Transportation Surtax Special Revenue Fund and Transportation Surtax Capital Projects Fund.
+- 8. There are no fiduciary activities required by GASB Statement No. 84, Fiduciary Activities, as amended to be included in the financial statements. - 9.
+All events subsequent to the date of the financial statements, and for which U.S. GAAP requires adjustment or disclosure, have been adjusted or disclosed. - 10.
+The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 11.
+Management has followed applicable laws and regulations in adopting, approving, and amending budgets. - 12.
+Risk disclosures associated with deposit and investment securities and derivative transactions are presented in accordance with GASB requirements. - 13.
+Broward County Ordinance Section 31 1⁄2 Taxation, Article V Broward County Transportation Surtax requires that cash and investments of the Surtax Trust Fund not be commingled with any other fund, including other transportation or transit funds.
+Management has compiled with this requirement by accounting for surtax funds in the separate Transportation Surtax Special Revenue Fund and Transportation Surtax Capital Projects Fund.
 Management has determined that separate custodial accounts are not required unless specified in the ordinance. - 14.
 We have no direct or indirect legal or moral obligation for any debt of any organization, public or private, or to special assessment bond holders, that is not disclosed in the financial statements. - 15.
 We have complied with all aspects of laws, regulations and provisions of contracts and agreements that would have a material effect on the financial statements in the event of noncompliance.
-In connection therewith, we specifically represent that we are responsible for determining that we are not subject to the requirements of the Single Audit Act because we have not received, expended or otherwise been the beneficiary of the required amount of federal awards during the period of this audit. - 16.
-We have reviewed the GASB Statements effective for the fiscal year ending September 30, 2022, and concluded the implementation of GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans (an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32) and GASB Statement No.87, Leases did not have a material impact on the financial statements. - 17.
+In connection therewith, we specifically represent that we are responsible for determining that we are not subject to the requirements of the Single Audit Act because that responsibility rests at the County-wide level. - 16.
+We have reviewed the GASB Statements effective for the fiscal year ending September 30, 2023, and concluded the implementation of the following Statements did not have a material impact on the basic financial statements: - a.
+GASB Statement No. 96, Subscription-Based Information Technology Arrangements - 17.
 We have no knowledge of any uncorrected misstatements in the financial statements. - 18.
 We have requested an unsecured electronic copy of the auditor's report and agree that the auditor's report will not be modified in any manner.